fer-osorio/NTRUencryption/Apps/Executables/README.md

 These last two commands are convenient if you do not have ``make`` installed.

-## Passing arguments to the executables.
+# Passing arguments to the executables.
-**Important**: Rigth now I am assuming you have a pair of public and private key availabe; if you do not, please run the encryption executable with no arguments:
+**Important**: Right now I am assuming you have a pair of public and private key available; if you do not, please run the encryption executable with no arguments:
 ```
 ./NTRUencryption.exe
 ```
 Then, the program will give you instructions for the creation of public-private key pairs (and other encryption options, if desired).
 The following image shows the process of public-private key creation:

 ![Key Creation](../../Pictures/KeyCreation.gif)